samueldbrewer/parcel-crawl-service/README.md

 1. Select the DXF locally and click **Capture Footprint** to pick the bounding box + frontage direction.
 2. Refresh the **Remote Files** list to see everything already staged on the server.
-3. Click **Upload DXF** (or pick an existing file from the list), then **Start Crawl** to POST the job with the captured footprint/front vector.
-The response shows the job ID and updates as the job runs.
+3. Click **Upload DXF** (or pick an existing file from the list).
+Use the capture canvas (either locally or from the web UI) to plot the shrink-wrap points, switch to front mode to pick two frontage points, then click **Start Crawl** to POST the job with those inputs.
+The response panel shows the job ID and updates as the job runs.

 Run it with `python3 remote_client_gui.py` (requires the same dependencies as the crawler).
 Configure the API base URL if you’re targeting a different Railway environment.